Beehive: Clay hives

 Clay tiles were the customary homes of kept bees in the eastern end of the Mediterranean.
 Long cylinders of baked clay were used in ancient Egypt, the Middle East, and to some extent in Greece, Italy, and Malta.

-They sometimes were used singly, but more often stacked in rows to provide some shade, at least for those not on top.
+Some setups involved a singular hive, but it was more common for them to be stacked in rows to provide partial shade.
 Keepers would smoke one end to drive the bees to the other end while they harvested honey.